Stephanevg/PSClassUtils/Readme.md

 ## Live examples from existing modules on the internet:

-I took the 'liberty' to run Write-ClassDiagram on some well known modules available on the internet that are classed based.
+I took the 'liberty' to run Write-CUClassDiagram on some well known modules available on the internet that are classed based.
 These are all great modules, and I recommend you have a look at them!